Ernst Mix Tenement: Origins

 From 1863 until World War II, Ernst Mix's company operated a soap and candle factory in this facility.
 The address then was 42 Danziger strasse.

 In 1910, the owner adapted the building for commercial purposes.
 The two lower floors were then used as a Department Store called Modehaus Bromberg.

-A reconstruction took place between 1913-1914 under the supervision of Fritz Weidner.
+A reconstruction took place between 1913 and 1914 under the supervision of Fritz Weidner.

 "Kristal" Theatre

 The final design of the front facade and the unification of the two houses was carried out after 1905 with the construction of the cinema theater "Kristal".

 "Krystal-Palast" started its performances in 1914, with a 750-seat capacity.
 The cinema facility operated until 2003, regularly changing name: